 J.D.-M.A.
 Program in History

 In cooperation with the University of Virginia’s Corcoran Department of History, the Law School allows students to obtain a J.D. and an M.A. in history in three years.
+As part of the program, J.D.-M.A. candidates present drafts of their theses to faculty.
 Several veterans of the dual-degree program have gone on to successful careers in legal academia, and recent graduates have clerked for U.S. Supreme Court justices.
 Law students interested in the program should contact the Law School faculty advisor, Professor Charles Barzun.

 The program sponsors a series of monthly legal history lunch workshops in which scholars and Virginia faculty members present works in progress.
 Advanced J.D.-M.A. candidates participate in these workshops and even present drafts of their own M.A. theses.